yurieastwood/spec/specification/types.md

 - reason (string, optional)
 - variant (string, optional)

-### Flag Resolution
+### Resolution Details

-A structure which contains a subset of the fields defined in the `evaluation details` structure, including:
+A structure which contains a subset of the fields defined in the `evaluation details`, representing the result of the provider's [flag resolution process](./glossary.md#resolving-flag-values), including:

 - value (boolean | string | number | structure, required)
 - error code (string, optional)
 - reason (string, optional)
 - variant (string, optional)

+\*NOTE: The `resolution details` structure is not exposed to the Application Author.
+It defines the data which Provider Authors must return when resolving the value of flags.

 ### Evaluation Options